 Masaba: For me, most people don’t know that I am much stronger and smarter than I appear and catch on to people.
 I may look that I am ignorant about things but I am very sharp and I pick up personalities very quickly.

 Ana: As a celebrity kid (being the daughter of National film award winning actress – Neena Gupta and Cricket legend – Sir Viv Richards), how much pressure was on you to become famous like your parents?

 Masaba: I never felt any pressure as a child.
 There was no internal pressure and so I never took it seriously.
-However there is a certain amount of pressure to take an advantage of and I used it when I was making my debut.
-Other than that, I never felt the pressure when I was designing or beginning of my journey in fashion industry.
+However, there is a certain amount of pressure to take an advantage of and I used it when I was making my debut.
+Other than that, I never felt the pressure when I was designing or beginning of my journey in the fashion industry.
 This is something I continuously do because if you think that you do, people try to compare you to your parents and then you’ll never be going to succeed.
 What my parents did was very difficult…How they managed their success was very different…and how they managed the time was very different.
 I don’t compare myself to them because what I am doing now is very different from what they did.